department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/lighthouse-cms-weekly-sync.md

 CAP data
  - How long should archived CAP data be available to Vets, and in what form?
  - IDs.
-12 characters max, referencing the "parent" Vet Center ID, and appending up . [vcparentID][cap][99]
+12 characters max, referencing the "parent" Vet Center ID, and appending an increment up to 99. [vcparentID][cap][99]

 ## Monday April 26 3pm ET